Trusted by over half a million customers

 You, as the landlord, take an income from your property - even if it is without a profit - and this income and investment needs to be protected by business insurance.
 It’s getting the balance of adequate protection and value for money which pays to have an insurer who specialises in understanding your risks.

-Alison currently works at Everywhen as Head of Marketing for the SME insurance division, specialising in commercial insurance leadership, strategy, offline and online marketing, and account management.
+James currently works at Everywhen as Trading Director, and was previously Head of Sales and Service - Property.
 Everywhen combines regional care with national reach, deep sector knowledge and strong insurer relationships to deliver tailored solutions across 55+ schemes.
 We help our clients navigate everyday and emerging risks with confidence, always and at all times.